UBC-MDS/FixerR/README.md

 		- a data frame of the currency exchange rates in the specified period
 	- Example:
 		- `get_period_rate('2018-01-01', '2018-01-15', 'CAD', 'EUR', access_key = your_key)`

+## Contributing

+We welcome all suggestions and PRs.
+Please find the document [here](CONTRIBUTING.md) for more information on how to contribute to this project :sparkles: :sparkles: :sparkles: